christofilth/etchAsketch/README.md

 ### Create a webpage with a 16x16 grid of square divs.
 Hand wrote code for createGrid function first.
 After setting up the files and creating links from the .html to .js and .css, added a container div to the html, this is where the grid will be created with JavaScript.
 In the .js file, wrote the function for createGrid, which uses a loop to create cells to fill the grid.
 Changed container display to flex box, and cell size is calculated using whatever number is entered into column.

+### Set up a “hover” effect so that the grid divs change color when your mouse passes over them
+Added an event listener so that when the cursor moves over the cell, it changes from white to grey.